wp-plugins/recent-photos-widget/readme.txt

 The thumbnails links to the post where the photo is showing.
 They show a mouse over effect with bigger version of the photo in a tooptip.

+It has option to exclude photos from the view.

 It has only been tested with WP 4.2, it might work with lower versions.